nvmr-org/VideoSender/design/design.md

 JSON data:
 ```
 {
-  command: "query", // Optional, command to do.  currently only thing defined is 'query' to return settings.
+  command: "query", // Optional, command to do.
   configuration: {
     device-uuid:555-90123, // <-- Can only be received from device, cannot be set